 To apply for co-operative housing there are three steps to start the process.

-- Attend a Co-op Housing Information session.
-CEHL will contact you when an information session becomes available in your area.
+When applicant numbers a low and/or co-ops have a vacancy, CEHL will select people from the VHR that have ticked Co-op Housing or Community Housing.
+CEHL will contact you directly when an information session becomes available in your area.

 You will only be contacted when there is an available session in your area.
 At this time we are targeting sessions to areas based on need due to available and upcoming vacancies.